mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Live Hive activation

-1. Log into the Fusion UI for the HDP zone, and activate the Live Hive plugin.
+1. Log in to the Fusion UI for the HDP zone, and activate the Live Hive plugin.

    `http://<docker_IP_address>:8083`

    Username: `admin`
    Password: `admin`

-2. Proceed to the Settings tab and select the *Live Hive: Plugin Activation* option on the left-hand panel.
+2. On the Settings tab, go to *Live Hive: Plugin Activation*.

-3. Click on the *Activate* option.
-Wait for the **Reload this window** message to appear and refresh the page.
+3. Click *Activate* and refresh the page when prompted.

 ### Setup Databricks in Fusion